Managing Difficult Conversations as a Manager: 16 Expert Tips, Examples & Techniques

 Collaborative problem-solving is working together to find mutually beneficial solutions.
 Collaborative problem-solving ensures that all parties are invested in the outcome.
 Collaborative problem-solving is crucial for promoting open communication and resolution as collaboration fosters teamwork.
 During a project setback, the team brainstorms solutions together rather than assigning blame, which improves project success rates.

-A research titled “Approaches to Conflict Resolution” by Mayer (2012), published in The BMJ, discusses various approaches like peer mediation and negotiation, highlighting the importance of reaching and accepting solutions together.
+A research titled “Approaches to Conflict Resolution” by Mayer in 2012, published in The BMJ, discusses various approaches like peer mediation and negotiation, highlighting the importance of reaching and accepting solutions together.
 Isolation, in contrast, prevents constructive feedback, fosters unresolved issues, and leads to feelings of disconnection and marginalization among employees, ultimately resulting in decreased morale, reduced teamwork, and increased turnover.
 Isolation also limits the manager’s access to valuable insights and perspectives.
 Finding solutions together requires clear and concise communication.

 6 factors for collaborative problem solving